alexandermichaud-drizly/alu/README.md

-This project will simulate an arithmatic logic unit.
+This project will simulate an arithmetic logic unit, using boolean logic gates to perform rudimentary calculations.

+I expect to complete this project by the end of March.